 Osteoarthritis may first appear between ages 30 and 40, and is present in almost everyone by age 70.
 It occurs equally in both sexes up to the age of 55; after 55, the incidence is higher in women.
 It is estimated that approximately 4% of people are affected and in India the incidence of osteoarthritis in India is as high as 12 per cent.
 45% of women over the age of 65 have symptoms of osteoarthritis, while radiological evidence shows OA in 70% of women above the age of 65.
 OA was estimated to be the 10th leading cause of non-fatal burden in the world in 1990, accounting for 2.8% of total YLD (Years lived with disease).
 In the Version 2 estimates for the Global Burden of Disease 2000 study, published in the World Health Report 2002(5), OA is the 4th leading cause of YLDs at global level.

 Studies suggest that increasing age, BMI (body mass index) and history of more frequent physical activity in younger years were risk factors for knee OA.

-Areas where the relief is not assured but significant relief can still be expected:
+Areas where significant relief can still be expected: